Ocugen (NASDAQ:OCGN) PT Raised to $7.00

-Ocugen (NASDAQ:OCGN – Get Free Report) last posted its quarterly earnings data on Thursday, November 9th.
-The company reported ($0.06) earnings per share for the quarter, beating the consensus estimate of ($0.08) by $0.02.
-On average, analysts anticipate that Ocugen will post -0.3 earnings per share for the current fiscal year.
+Ocugen (NASDAQ:OCGN – Get Free Report) last released its earnings results on Thursday, November 9th.
+The company reported ($0.06) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.02.
+Analysts predict that Ocugen will post -0.3 earnings per share for the current year.

 Ocugen, Inc, a clinical-stage biopharmaceutical company, focuses on the developing gene therapies to cure blindness diseases.
 The company's pipeline product includes OCU400, a novel gene therapy product candidate restoring retinal integrity and function across a range of genetically diverse inherited retinal diseases, such as retinitis pigmentosa and leber congenital amaurosis; OCU410 and OCU410ST for the treatment of dry age-related macular degeneration (AMD); and OCU200, a novel fusion protein that is in preclinical development stage for the treatment of diabetic macular edema, diabetic retinopathy, and wet AMD.